-Anchor is America’s first and oldest craft brewery, with roots dating back to the California gold rush.
+Anchor is America’s first craft brewery, with roots dating back to the California gold rush.
 Today, our beers are handmade from an all-malt mash in our traditional copper brewhouse.
 Our process combines the time-honored art of classical craft brewing with carefully applied, state-of-the-art modern methods.

 THE HEART AND SOUL OF ANCHOR

 Every drop of Anchor beer is made right here in our traditional copper brewhouse.
 Decades-old handmade tools of the trade — mash tun, lauter tun, grant, and brewkettle — are literally at the heart of our historic American brewery, surrounded by our offices, quality-control lab, and taproom.
 It is a constant reminder of the brewcraft at the core of who we are.